It’s maple syrup time in the Outaouais!

 You can create many delicacies using maple syrup!
 The great classics are maple butter, maple sugar, and of course, the ever-popular maple taffy.
-Many sugar shacks and maple groves in the region, such as the Cabane à sucre Chez Ti-Mousse and Domaine de l’Ange-Gardien, sell these products online and in stores, so you can extend your enjoyment for a few weeks (or days—we’re not judging).
+Many sugar shacks and maple groves in the region sell these products online and in stores, so you can extend your enjoyment for a few weeks (or days—we’re not judging).

 And that’s not all: maple is found in practically every dish traditionally served at the sugar shack.
-The Ma cabane à la maison (“My Sugar Shack at Home”) project allows you to order a complete sugar shack meal from one of the three sugar shacks in the Outaouais region—namely, Érablière St-Germain, Érablière J.B.
-Caron, and Domaine de l’Ange-Gardien—and enjoy it in the comfort of your home!
-If you crave the complete experience, the Érablière Domaine du Cerf welcomes guests while following all health and safety protocols.
+The Ma cabane à la maison (“My Sugar Shack at Home”) project allows you to order a complete sugar shack meal from one of the participating sugar shacks in the Outaouais region—such as, Érablière St-Germain, Érablière J.B.
+Caron and Domaine de l’Ange-Gardien—and enjoy it in the comfort of your home!

 Maple in a box

-Croquez l’Outaouais is at it again with a 100% local discovery box, Everything Maple, featuring nine maple products!
-It includes delicious locally produced maple syrup, as well as original maple-based delicacies such as an Asian-style maple marinade and an old-fashioned maple-mustard vinaigrette.
+Croquez l’Outaouais is at it again with a 100% Local Box – Everything Maple, featuring ten maple products!
+It includes delicious locally produced maple syrup, as well as original maple-based delicacies such as a maple & balsamic vinaigrette or maple popcorn.
 Aromatherapy lovers will appreciate the handmade vanilla maple soap.
 Order your box soon, as quantities are limited.
-Marie Papilles even offers a delicious recipe for a savoury squash cake that pairs very well with maple-based wine!

 Several pickup points throughout the region.